eaut/efistub/README.md

 efistub keys install
 ```
 If that fails you can insert them with KeyTool or the built-in UEFI keymanager.
-In that case your need more key formats.
+In this case your need more key formats.
 You create those files with
 ```
 efistub keys create more
 ```
 The keys are stored in /etc/efistub/keys.
 Now you can install this configuration by executing

 ```